willowtreeapps/wombats-api/docs/development/getting-started.md

    - Callback URL is `http://localhost:8888/api/v1/auth/github/callback`
    - Once the application is created, keep the page open, you will need the client-id and the client-secret for the next step.

-1. Make a copy of the file called credentials_empty.edn named `credentials.edn` at `wombats-api/config/credentials-empty.edn`
+1. Make a copy of the config_empty.edn file located at `wombats-api/config/config-empty.edn` named `config.edn`
+    - Place the file in either `~/.wombats/config.edn` or in `wombats-api/config/config.edn`.
+The home directory `.wombats` location will override the file in `wombats-api`.
     - Replace the Github Client ID and Github Client Secret with your Client ID and Secret.

 1. Start the boot repl
     - `$ boot repl`
 1. Seed the database